Chandrakiranhj/Vembi/AI-README.md

 The AI will automatically:
 1. Generate embeddings for the document
-2. Store the embeddings in Pinecone
+2. Store the embeddings in Supabase
 3. Use these documents to provide context-aware answers

 ## Technical Implementation